MarkBennett/deno-node-compat/readme.md

 ---

+# Running Node code with Deno

 ## Using packages from npm

 Using `npm` packages is easy!

 Just import packages using the `npm:` url schema and you're good to go!

 Never type `npm install --save` again!

 ```ts
 import ?? from "npm:<package-name>[@<version-requirement>]";